DillonKyleDev/FlatEngine__2D-Game-Engine/README.md

 In FlatEngine, the general flow is:

-- Project Creation -
+<h3>Project Creation</h3>
 Create a project using the Project Hub

-- Scene Creation -
+<h3>Scene Creation</h3>
 Create a scene and open it.
 You can do this in two ways:

-1. File -> New Scene
+1. `File > New Scene`
-2.
+2. Open the File Explorer viewport:

-a.
-Open the File Explorer viewport: Viewports -> File Explorer
+`Viewports > File Explorer`

-b.
-Right click empty space, (preferably in the scenes folder), -> Add New -> Scene Then double click the new scene to open it.
+Then, in an empty space in the File Explorer, (preferably in the scenes folder), `Right click > Add New > Scene`  ...
+Then double click the new scene to open it.

-- Add GameObjects to the Scene -
+<h3>Add GameObjects to the Scene</h3>
 You can add GameObjects to the Scene using the top menu bar in several ways:

-Create -> GameObject
+`Create > GameObject`
-Create -> Components  (allows for quick creation of GameObject with a default component) Create -> Prefabs     (once you have created a Prefab by right clicking on an existing GameObject, you can instantiate them from here)
+`Create > Components`  (allows for quick creation of GameObject with a default component) `Create > Prefabs`     (once you have created a Prefab by right clicking on an existing GameObject, you can instantiate them from here)

-- Add Components to the GameObjects -
+<h3>Add Components to the GameObjects</h3>
 If the Inspector window is open, (Viewports -> Inspector) you can click on a GameObject to focus on it and view its components in the Inspecor viewport.
 Here you have two options to add components:

-1. Hamburger button under the GameObjects name -> Add Component
+1. Hamburger button under the GameObjects name then click "Add Component"
 2. The purple Add Component button at the bottom of the Inspector viewport

-- Add Controls -
+<h3>Add Controls</h3>
 Create a Mapping Context in one of two ways:

-1. Create -> Asset files -> Mapping Context
+1. `Create > Asset files > Mapping Context`
-2. Right click in empty space in the File Explorer viewport -> Add new -> Mapping Context
+2. In empty space in the File Explorer viewport, `Right click > Add new > Mapping Context`

-After you've created a new Mapping Context, you can double click it in the File Explorer to open the Mapping Context Editor or open the editor using:
+After you have created a new Mapping Context, you can double click it in the File Explorer to open the Mapping Context Editor or open the editor using:

-Viewports -> Mapping Context Editor
+`Viewports > Mapping Context Editor`

 Select the Mapping Context you'd like to edit and add an input action name along with the button you'd like to associate it with.
 Click "Add" and don't forget to "Save" in the top right of the viewport.

 In order to access these newly created bindings, you will need to add a Script component to the GameObject you want to have access to it.
 In the Inspector window for the GameObject, Add a new Script component.
 In the Script component click "New Script" and give it a name, then select the newly created script file in the Script components dropdown menu.
-Now open up the Script in your favorite text editor and in Awake() (inside the data variable) add a mapping context variable and assign it to the mapping context you just created.
+Now open up the Script in your favorite text editor and in `Awake()` (inside the data variable) add a mapping context variable and assign it to the mapping context you just created.
 This can be done like so:

 NOTE: Please see "Lua Scripting in FlatEngine" below for a more detailed explanation of scripting in FlatEngine.